Nagaveninayak/Nagaveninayak/README.md

 💬 We can communicate in multiple languages : English, Kannada, Telugu, Hindi.

-🌱 I’m currently learning DSA and nextjs :).
+🌱 I’m currently learning DSA and exploring many concepts for backend :).

 😄 Pronouns: She/Her .